 Established by Barbara B. Glass in 1988 in memory of her parents, the Roland & Maude Becker Scholarship provides financial assistance to students with a major in conservation biology.
 The scholarship is a one-time award to help support a conservation experience related to the major.
 A conservation experience may include an undergraduate research experience, internship experience, study abroad program, etc. Awards will be in the amount of $500 and up to two awards will be awarded per academic year.

-SUCCESSWORKS Summer Internship Scholarship
+SuccessWorks Summer Internship Scholarship

 This scholarship provides amounts ranging from $2,000 to $5,000 each to help students take advantage of and enable them to participate in a first time internship opportunity that is unpaid or provides a limited stipend.

 The Hilldale Undergraduate/Faculty Research Fellowships support undergraduate research done in collaboration with UW–Madison faculty or research/instructional academic staff.
 Approximately 97–100 Hilldale awards are available each year.
-The student researcher receives $3,000, and faculty/staff research advisor receives $1,000 to help offset research costs (e.g., supplies, faculty or student travel related to the project).
+The student researcher receives $3,000, and the faculty/staff research advisor receives $1,000 to help offset research costs (e.g., supplies, faculty or student travel related to the project).

 Holstrom Environmental Research Fellowship

 The Holstrom Environmental Research Fellowship supports undergraduate research done in collaboration with UW–Madison faculty or research/instructional academic staff.
-Research proposals must have an environmental focus, and applicants must have at least a junior standing at time of application.
-Apply spring semester to fund work on the project during the summer or following academic year.
+Research proposals must have an environmental focus, and applicants must have at least a junior standing at the time of application.
+Apply spring semester to fund work on the project during the summer or the following academic year.

 The annual Undergraduate Symposium showcases undergraduate creativity, achievement, research, service-learning and community-based research from all areas of study at UW–Madison including the humanities, fine arts, biological sciences, physical sciences, and social sciences.
-This past year nearly 700 students presented, displayed or performed their work for members of the university, the surrounding community, family and friends.
+This past year nearly 700 students presented, displayed, or performed their work for members of the university, the surrounding community, family, and friends.

 Wisconsin Idea Fellowships